Founded in 1887, The

 Not the writing contest for you?
 Sign up for our newsletter to be the first to hear when we launch a new one.

-• The submission deadline is 11:59 p.m. eastern time on January 1, 2018.
-Please note that the deadline is eastern standard time.
+• The submission deadline is midnight EDT on November 30th, 2018.
+Please note that the deadline is eastern time.
 If you are unsure when that would be in your time zone, we recommend using an online time zone converter, such as thetimezoneconverter.com.
 Every year, we receive emails from writers who waited until the last minute to enter and experienced a technical glitch or another emergency.
-To be safe, we recommend submitting well before the final deadline to account for any problems, especially since our staff is out of the office on weekends and over the holidays.
-If you do experience a technical problem, contact firstname.lastname@example.org and we will do our very best to help you.
+To be safe, we recommend submitting before the final deadline to account for any problems.
+If you do experience a technical problem, contact email@example.com and we will do our very best to help you.

 • The entry fee is $25 (including processing fees).
 All entries MUST be submitted through Submittable to be considered.
 We cannot accept mailed or emailed submissions.

-• Please remove your name, bio and any contact info from the file that you submit – including title page, header, and footer.
+• Please remove your name, bio, and any contact info from the file that you submit – including title page, header and footer.
 This is a blind contest and your confidentiality is essential.
 Once we close the contest and determine our winners, Submittable will allow us to contact you via your account information.
 There is no need whatsoever to include your personal information in your document.
-Including personal identifying information in your story entry may cause your story to be disqualified.

 • A blind reading of all entries will be conducted by the editorial staff of The Writer.